 WHEREclause) must lock a greater number of rows than with row-based replication.

-For complex statements, the statement must be evaluated and executed on the slave before the rows are updated or inserted.
-With row-based replication, the slave only has to modify the affected rows, not execute the full statement.
+For complex statements, the statement must be evaluated and executed on the replica before the rows are updated or inserted.
+With row-based replication, the replica only has to modify the affected rows, not execute the full statement.

 Stored functions execute with the same